AryanAAB/MicroGrid/ReadMe.md

 How it works:

-- When solar panels produce more power than usage, the extra energy is exported to the grid.
+- When solar panels produce more electricity than usage, the extra energy is exported to the grid.
 - When consumption is higher than generation, energy is imported from the grid.
 - The electricity meter keeps track of both import and export.
 - At the end of the billing period, one pays for the net energy (energy imported - energy exported).